|

 - Solid 3D

-While sometime, the required geometric processing can be non-trivial, the action processing and
+required geometric processing can be non-trivial, the action processing and efficient

-efficient management is rarely trivial.
-Together, they offer interesting challenges for designers and developers.
+management is rarely trivial.
+Together, they offer interesting challenges for designers

 - Interactive Virtual Reality

-Together also, they can provide an optimal interface between users and systems,
+- Together also, they can provide an optimal interface between users and systems, the

 |